-The services received in an equity-settled transaction with employees and other service providers are measured at the fair value of the equity instruments granted.
+The services received in an equity-settled transaction with employees are measured at the fair value of the equity instruments granted.
 The fair value of those equity instruments is measured at grant date.

-If the equity instruments granted vest immediately and the employee is not required to complete a specified period of service before becoming unconditionally entitled to those instruments or the other service providers have completed their obligations, the services received are recognised in full on grant date in the income statement for the period, with a corresponding increase in equity.
+If the equity instruments granted vest immediately and the employee is not required to complete a specified period of service before becoming unconditionally entitled to those instruments, the services received are recognised in full on grant date in the income statement for the period, with a corresponding increase in equity.

-Where the equity instruments do not vest until the employee or other service provider has completed a specified period of service, it is assumed that the services rendered by the employee or other service provider, as consideration for those equity instruments will be received in the future, during the vesting period.
+Where the equity instruments do not vest until the employee has completed a specified period of service, it is assumed that the services rendered by the employee, as consideration for those equity instruments will be received in the future, during the vesting period.
 These services are accounted for in the income statement as they are rendered during the vesting period, with a corresponding increase in equity.